 I was shocked by the conclusion in my probation report.
 I had just spent the last year living on pins and needles with a Federal indictment hanging over my head.
 I was still allowed to practice law, but the pressure was unbearable.
 I was a complete disgrace in the legal profession, I was humiliated by Superior Court Judges, my name was dragged through the media, and I was disowned by friends and relatives.
 I told the Probation Officer that I had felt terrible about what I had done.
 I had disappointed so many people in my life.
 My life was ruined.
 My remorse didn’t mean anything to the Office of Adult Probation.
 I still had to go to jail in order to deter others from committing my crime.
 If the housing market, and the economy didn’t crash in 2008 my crime would have been a run of the mill case.
 I probably would have never been indicted at all.
 My seven real estate transactions paled in comparison with the fraud committed by the big banks, which caused the entire economy to collapse.
 Yet I was required to go to jail for “deterrence purposes.”

 The night before I was sentenced I let off some steam at the racquetball courts.
 I got a call from my attorney at around 8 PM.
 He said he had great news for me.
 He said that Prosecutor Huang was only looking for me to do 24 months in jail.
 I was shocked.
 24 months was not good news, especially when my attorney kept telling me I would be lucky to do a year.
 At the time I didn’t realize that Huang couldn’t ask for more than 24 months.
 The sentencing Judge Hall had just sentenced the other attorneys in my case to 24 months and their guidelines were 4 years, and they had done 2-3 times as many closings as me.
 The sentencing judge cannot subject similarly situated defendants to wide sentencing disparities.
 If my judge wanted to be fair she should have given me half the sentence of the other defendants, in that I did half the closings.
 “Guidelines’ emphasis on loss fails to accurately reflect a defendant’s culpability” Derick R. Vollrath, Note, Losing the Loss Calculation: Toward a More Just Sentencing Regime in White-Collar Criminal Cases, 59 Duke L.J.
 1001, 1023–25 (2010).
 My culpability was admittedly minor, according to US Attorney Huang, compared to the culpability of my co-conspirators.
 Instead she imposed a sentence of 20 months.
-To this day I don’t understand why she hammered me with 20 months.
+To this day I don’t understand why she sentenced me to 20 months.
 My attorney couldn’t understand it either.
 He was shocked.
 Everyone in the courtroom was shocked.
 I told the Judge about how terrible I felt about what I had done.
 I pleaded guilty.
 I admitted that I had committed a crime.
 I put myself at the mercy of the Court.
 I had already been punished significantly.
 My personal life was ruined.
 I would be branded a felon for the rest of my life.
 I wasn’t looking to walk out of court a free man.
 I was willing to be punished for my crime.
 But at what price?
-Should I be hammered into the ground?
-A pound of flesh?

 The public attitude towards crime and punishment has changed dramatically since I was sentenced.
 Every politician in big cities runs on the criminal justice reform platform.
 Nobody is using the tough on crime slogan anymore.
 History has proven that building more jails does not result in less crime.
 Donald Trump, a Republican, passed the First Step Act.
 Locking up drug dealers in the inner cities does not reduce drug dealing.
 If you want to reduce drug dealing you need to address the issues of poverty, failed public schools, livable wages, a lack of police in inner cities, housing projects, etc… If you spent the money that you spend on prisons to hire more cops to patrol the inner cities you wouldn’t need as many prisons.
 Donald Trump said he wanted to send the National Guard into Chicago to reduce violent crime.
 All he has to do is send more money into the cities and provide decent jobs and police protection for its residents.